 Why do cats jump and climb?

 Cats like to position themselves in elevated positions where they can survey their environment and stay out of the way of potential dangers.
 This highlights the importance of providing cats with perches and cat trees to enable them to jump, climb and watch the world from a height.

 Cats who can go outside also jump and climb when chasing and hunting birds.

 Did you know?

-As a cat ages, their ability to jump can decline due to arthritis.
+As a cat ages, its ability to jump can decline due to arthritis.